 While this list doesn’t cover everything, it’s sure to be a great start for anyone venturing out looking to catch a few of their favorite fish on a lazy afternoon.

 Let’s take a look at our favorites.
-Each one of these fishing spots are renowned for the sport they offer the leisure angler, including good access, amenities, and of course, plentiful fish!
+Each one of these fishing spots in California are renowned for the sport they offer the leisure angler, including good access, amenities, and of course, plentiful fish!

 1. The San Joaquin Delta